utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 ## Browser Support

-Again, pretty good coverage for a fairly new API.
+Again, pretty good coverage for a reasonably new API.
-Of course, IE is a pain like always, and mobile Opera and Android have some issues with it.
+Of course, IE is a pain, and mobile Opera and Android have some issues.

 ![JavaScript text to speech browser support](https://caniuse.bitsofco.de/static/v1/mdn-api__SpeechSynthesisUtterance-1607412204741.png)